Publishing files

 Publish files button

-When you click Publish Files, you're presented with a confirmation message containing information about the job you're about to submit.
-If you haven't mapped any fields in the workspace, the message will reflect this.
+When you click Publish Files, you are presented with a confirmation message containing information about the job you are about to submit.
+If you have not mapped any fields in the workspace, the message reflects this.
 Click Publish to proceed or Cancel to return to the processing set layout.

 Publish files confirmation message